 Are cheque cashing services safe?

 Generally, it's perfectly safe to use a cheque cashing service, but you should always research the different providers before choosing to use the service as fees can vary dramatically.

 This will vary depending on the service provider.
 Some charge a flat fee while others will charge a percentage of the cheque amount.

 What will I need to bring?

-This will also vary by provider, but you will generally need to bring the cheque, personal identification and may also need a business registration certificate if you are cashing a cheque on behalf of a business or company.
+This will also vary by provider, but you'll generally need to bring the cheque, personal identification and may also need a business registration certificate if you're cashing a cheque on behalf of a business or company.